-A factual error was made in the original version of the article published in Volume 16, Number 2, of the Quebec Heritage News.
-The estimate of 14,000 indigenous soldiers that appears in the Quebec Heritage News version should instead be replaced by the estimate of 8,500 soldiers who served during the Second World War.
+A factual error was made in the original version of the article published in the Spring 2022 issue of Quebec Heritage News.
+The estimate of 14,000 Indigenous soldiers should instead be replaced by the estimate of 8,500 who served during the Second World War.
+However, please note that the total number is still a matter of debate.

 While the many soldiers sent by Canada to fight in the Second World War have been commemorated time and again for their service, Indigenous veterans have not received the same attention.
 Official figures show that at least 3,090 Indigenous people, 72 of whom were women, joined the Canadian military during the war, which does not include the thousands of Métis, Inuit and non-registered First Nations people who also reportedly enlisted.
 By some estimates, 14,000 soldiers from these communities served in the Canadian army during the Second World War.